 The results demonstrated favorable safety and tolerability of KIO-101, as well as statistically significant improvements in conjunctival hyperemia, a key inclusion criterion for the 21 patients enrolled with ocular surface inflammation and a recognized clinical sign in patients with ocular surface inflammation.
-At Day 13, 100% (Figure X below) of patients treated with KIO-101 (14/14) saw a reduction $\ge 1$ from baseline, measured on the Efron scale (0-5), versus only 42.8% with vehicle control (3/7) (p < 0.006).
+At Day 13, 100% (Figure 1 below) of patients treated with KIO-101 (14/14) saw a reduction >1 from baseline, measured on the Efron scale (0-5), versus only 42.8% with vehicle control (3/7) (p < 0.006).
 The mean reduction in conjunctival hyperemia score from baseline to Day 13 demonstrated statistically significant difference in active treatment vs. vehicle control groups (-1.055 vs. -0.604; p = 0.0316).
 This apparent drug effect on conjunctival hyperemia was lost when patients were assessed at the Day 20 post-treatment follow-up, which occurred 8 days after the last dose was administered, further supporting a potential positive drug effect.
-There was a numerical trend favoring KIO-101 in ocular surface disease index ("OSDI"), but no statistically significant differences were observed in TBUT, corneal staining, conjunctival staining nor other exploratory endpoints.
+There was a numerical trend favoring KIO-101 in OSDI, but no statistically significant differences were observed in TBUT, corneal staining, conjunctival staining, or other exploratory endpoints.
 A larger sample size and dosing period longer than two weeks will likely be necessary to effectively evaluate a statistical drug effect on these additional efficacy endpoints.

-Figure X: Percent of patients with reduction of $\geq 1$
+Figure 1: Percent of patients with reduction of >1

-No Severe Adverse Events (SAEs) or severe ocular Adverse Events (AEs) were reported.
+No SAEs or severe ocular AEs were reported.
 In the 0.3% group, 2 patients withdrew for epistaxis (nose bleeds) and dosing was stopped, with no lab abnormalities in these 2 or any patients observed.
 In cohort 4, no difference was observed in the frequency of ocular AEs in active vs. control.